-South Fork of the Rio Bonito Trail is a 11.5 mile moderately trafficked out and back trail located near Nogal, NM that features a river and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
+South Fork of the Rio Bonito Trail is a 11.5 mile moderately trafficked loop trail located near Nogal, NM that features a river and is rated as moderate.
+The trail offers a number of activity options and is accessible from March until November.

 My wife and I hiked this trail 6/25/16 it was really nice lots of burnt trees but still pretty with the creek flowing and a couple water falls and beautiful cliffs despite getting rained on and hailed on we really enjoyed it but the trails do need to be cleared off

 I grew up hiking this beautiful trail.
 I haven't been back once the fire.
 Not sure I'll ever go back.
 Prefer to keep my memories as it was.
 I gave it a 3, used to be 5.
 Don't know what it is now